 Here is an example of a present day interaction that can be used to heal a past hurt.
 When I have buried pain and untruths within, I will be drawn to situations that give me the opportunity to let them go.
 With awareness, I can shine some light on the matter.
 Getting out of the darkness is liberating.

 My desire is for all of us to accept our bodies and love them at each aging stage.
 And that we respect each other's physical body.
 Our bodies are naturally beautiful.

-In order for me to live life fully, I have needed to release my past weights of criticism, fear and unworthiness.
+For me to live life fully, I have needed to release my past weights of criticism, fear and unworthiness.
 This is why I created Meditative Movements™.
-It is a simple exercise program that marries physical movements with spoken core value affirmations.
+It is a simple exercise program that integrates physical movements with the breath and spoken core value affirmations.
 By voicing who we truly are, our awareness can be heightened.
 Then we can gently release those thoughts and emotions that steal our energy.
-We learn we can replace them with loving affirming movements.
+We learn we can replace them with loving affirming movements that retrain our minds and bodies.
 In this way, we are honoring what has come before.
 We embrace this moment as it is.
 Taking time to heal ourselves, we make our future more joyful and compassionate.